-14 Unique Gift Ideas for Avid Travelers
+14 Unique Gift Ideas For Avid Travelers

 12. Portable Charging Unit

-One of the most annoying things about being on the go is that you need to slow down to recharge your phone or laptop batteries.
+One of the most annoying things about being on the go is that you must slow down to recharge your phone or laptop batteries.
 For your frequent travelers, battery life cannot be what holds them back from all the adventures there are out there.
-That is why having a portable charger is essential to the frequent traveler's list of items to have.
+That is why a portable charger is essential to the frequent traveler’s list of items.

 The Anker PowerCore 13000 is a powerful portable charger.
 It can charge an iPhone 8 almost five times, an iPhone X or Samsung Galaxy S8 three times, or an iPad Air 2 once.
 And it even has high-speed charging.
-If you know someone who is always on the go, this baby is for them.
+So if you know someone always on the go, this baby is for them.

 Click here to get this portable charging unit.